LauraNolan/marti/crits/core/README.md

 A sighting is a way for a user to say they saw a TLO.
 This is important because now that TLO's are shared, one can obtain a TLO that they have yet to see on their network.

-Sightings were based off of the way that CRITs implimented Releasability.
+Sightings were based off of the way that CRITs implemented Releasability.

 ---